 Out of all the recipes published on my website, I make these peanut butter banana chocolate chip oatmeal bars most often.
 A one-bowl recipe, these healthy snack bars are naturally gluten free, adaptable to many different ingredients, soft-baked, incredibly flavorful, and very easy to make.
-When packed with chocolate chips, you can count them as dessert too!
+When packed with chocolate chips, you can count them among your favorite gluten-free dessert recipes, too!

 Truly one of my favorite homemade snacks, these peanut butter banana oatmeal bars have made their rounds in my kitchen for nearly 10 years.
 Sometimes I change the recipe based on the ingredients I have and they still manage to turn out wonderfully!
 Satisfying your sweet tooth and unbelievably easy to make, these healthy oatmeal bars should definitely be on your to-bake list.
 I can’t get enough.